 When cooling your home the process is reversed.
 The heat from the air in your home is placed either back into the ground or put towards your hot water heater needs.

 In the Direct Exchange system you have the same basic concept but with one less step and different piping.
 Refrigerant is sent through copper piping where the ground heat moves across the copper piping without the need to use a water pump to circulate water through plastic ground loops.
 One issue that the system needs to overcome is the copper becoming compromised in the ground and one way to do this is to add an anode.
 The anode acts to protect the copper by sacrificing itself to corrosion thus protecting the copper piping.
 One benefit is the loop system does not have to be as large as a water based system thus can be placed in areas where space is limited.
 Another advantage is the one step exchange of heat in the system versus the two steps required in a water based system.

-In the end the husband and I chose the WaterFurnace for two reasons.
-The copper piping and refrigerate used in the system worried us when it came time to replace the pipes and the potential environmental repercussions if a pipe were to burst.
+In the end, the husband and I chose the WaterFurnace for two reasons.
+The copper piping and refrigerant used in the system worried us when it came time to replace the pipes and the potential environmental repercussions if a pipe were to burst.
 Also the Direct Exchange system has only been in existence for about 10 years whereas the water-based system has been around for more than 30 years.
-The people that can work on and maintain the water-based system are in the hundreds compared to the select few that work on Direct Exchange.
+The people that can work on and maintain the water-based system are in the hundreds compared to the select few that work on Direct Exchange systems in Northern Virginia.

 The whole process is going to take about a month to complete but with only about 6 hours without heat.
 If the day is bitterly cold the contractors over at North American Geothermal will have space heaters for us to take away the chill while they complete the install.